python-social-auth/social-docs/docs/backends/twitter.rst

       SOCIAL_AUTH_TWITTER_KEY = ''
       SOCIAL_AUTH_TWITTER_SECRET = ''

-- You need to specify an URL callback or the application will be marked as Client type instead of the Browser.
-Almost any dummy value will work if you plan some test.
+- You need to specify an URL callback or the OAuth will raise a "403 Client Error".
+  The callback URL should be something like "https://example.com/complete/twitter"

 - You can request user's Email address (consult `Twitter verify credentials`_), the parameter is sent automatically, but the